Kona coffee preparation & storage

 Buy only whole beans and grind only what you brew immediately.
-Store the beans in a sealed container in a dark or semi-dark place.
-Grind with a Burr grinder, as it doesn’t heat up the beans as regular grinders do (it’s considered 're-roasting' the beans.)
-Never underestimate the influence of proper grind settings: A Kona coffee ground up too fine for a regular drip filter may not taste different from your no-name office brew!
-It has to do with the flow rate of the water around the ground up fragments.
+Grind with a Burr or conical grinder, as it doesn’t heat up the beans as regular blade grinders do (it’s considered 're-roasting' the beans.)
+A Kona coffee ground up too fine for a regular drip filter or French Press may not taste different from your no-name office brew!
+You may even end up with bitter, acidic, or weak, even sour tasting coffee.
+It all has to do with the flow rate of the water around the ground up fragments: Large coffee particles have less surface area than small grounds, so they extract more slowly.
+Slow extraction is the key to a great Kona coffee!
+The small grounds will over extract.
 That's as far as I bother you with the physics.

 The brewed coffee from high quality, correctly processed 100% Kona beans will be clearer to the eye, appearing like a thick honey color.
 Because of having few to none impurities, it’ll produce a sweet balanced cup with good acidity, quality and rich aromatic flavors.
 You'll be surprised to find out that you need less ground coffee per cup than with other coffees.
 The rule of thumb is that 1 lb of Kona beans will produce about 45 cups of poured coffee - you'll do the math to find out how affordable this cup of luxury then suddenly becomes!